 You just can’t write better songs than Love That Burns or Black Magic Woman, both of which can be found here.
 And Albatross, the mellow instrumental that closes out side four, was a Number One hit in the UK in 1969, can you believe it?
-It was backed on some releases by Need Your Love So Bad, another one of our all time favorite Fleetwood Mac songs.
+It was backed on some releases by Need Your Love So Bad, another one of our all time favorite Fleetwood Mac covers.
 The band was on fire back when Peter Green was at the helm.
 These two LPs are proof enough.

 The material found on this American-only compilation is tough to come by on vinyl; their early albums barely charted in the states and are anything but plentiful.
 The Peter-Green-led blues band that performed this music was huge in England however, and for me, personally, I would take Fleetwood Mac as a blues band over any other blues band from the period.